nparks-kenzan/capstan-1/pipelines/gcp/1-pubsubWpodscaling/README.md

 1. Make Sure you are signed into Github in the same browser as GCP
 1. Access the GCP console and locate Cloud Build menu
+1. Enable Cloud Build API (if not previously enabled)
 1. Access build triggers
 ![StartBuildTrigger](pubsub_bt_1.png)
 1. Select GitHub